ericlafontsee/ReadMe-Generator/README.md

 Javascript

 ## Prerequisites
-To build or edit this application you will need Visual Studio Code
+To build or edit this application you will need Visual Studio Code as well as node.js installed.

 ## Installation
 * When you first setup the project, open up the intergrated terminal in VS Code and navigate to the root directory of your project.
 Then input: